ChristophRaab/DSN/README.md

-# Deep CORAL Implementation in PyTorch
+# Deep Spectral Network Pytorch implementation

+The repository is part of the submission Domain Invariant Representations with Deep Spectral Alignment for ESANN 2020.
-This is a PyTorch implementation of the Unsupervised Domain Adaptation method proposed in the paper [Deep CORAL: Correlation Alignment for Deep Domain Adaptation.
-Baochen Sun and Kate Saenko (ECCV 2016)][0].
+This is a PyTorch implementation of the unsupervised deep domain adaptation method Deep Spectral Networks, which employs the spectral loss in the output layer of the Alexnet architecture.

-Deep CORAL aligns the second-order statistics of source and target distributions by minimizing a differentiable loss function (CORAL loss) that corresponds to the difference between source and target correlations.

-The loss is computed batch-wise and minimized jointly with the classification loss.
-Therefore the training is end-to-end.

-This implementation exploits the same hyper-parameter specified in the paper.
-The CORAL loss is computed from the scores of the last fully connected layer.
-However, as specified by the authors, it could be can be easily integrated into different layers or network architectures.

 ### Experimental Results